bigbaliboy/FormFit/README.md

 # FormFit

-FormFit is a prototype application designed to detect and count pushups, squats, and lunges while providing feedback on exercise form.
-It utilizes machine learning models for pose estimation and classification.
-This was developed for the Benefit Advanced AI Hackathon 2024 organized by the University of Bahrain.
+FormFit is a prototype application designed detect exercices (pushups, squats, and lunges)and count them, after which the form is analyzed and feedback is provided on exercise form.
+It utilizes MediaPipe's pose estimation solution (An open-source machine learning framework), followed by classification of the action through a custom-built sequential model with LSTM layers.
+Algorithms backed by professional trainers are used to provide simple feedback on the form of the exercise, aiming to avoid injuries.

+The exercise detection perfomed well in testing with the whole dataset, giving an accuracy of 0.95, weighted precision of 0.96, weighted recall of 0.95 and weighted F1 score of 0.96.
+Although the results in theory show a great result, in practice quite the level is not achieved.
+This could be due to the imperfections in data collection and lack of varied data.

+This project secured the runner's up position and was developed for the  Benefit Advanced AI Hackathon 2024 organized by the University of Bahrain

 ## Data
 - Data was collected using MediaPipe's pose estimation solution, collecting the normalized coordinates for 33 points.